The forms taken by modesty vary from one culture to another.

 I thought we had stopped blaming women for male sexual perversion long ago.
 Maybe not.
 It seems to me that the person with "bad thoughts" is doing the same things young Mr. Rittenhouse and the McMichaels did, blaming someone who is simply minding her own business, exercising her civil rights, for evils for which the person assigning blame is totally responsible.

-The fact is, exhibiting their attractiveness in various ways, including nudity, to attract the sexual attention of biologically unrelated men is one of the things that women do as part of their nature.
+The fact is, exhibiting their attractiveness in various ways, including nudity, to attract the sexual attention of potential fathers of their children is one of the things that women do instinctively; it's part of their nature.
 Women have an "unalienable right" to wear, or not wear, anything they wish to attract men, anywhere, as long as they are not violating any applicable law.
 Such a law, if there is one, should be established by women, "deriving its just power from the consent of the governed," just like it says in the Declaration of Independence!

 This right is one of those "endowed by their Creator."
-The more potential sexual partners they can attract, the more options they have to select the most appropriate fathers for their children, and the more likely it is that the selected man will remain faithful to help raise them.
-In this way, women insure the existence and survival of their children and the continuation of human evolution.
+The more potential sexual partners a woman can attract, the more options she has to select the most appropriate fathers for her children, and the more likely it is that the selected man will remain faithful to help raise them.
+In this way, women instinctively insure the existence and survival of their children and the continuation of human evolution.
 It's healthy, normal, natural and fun!
 Like every social activity, its effectiveness improves with training and practice.
-To deprive any woman of this basic biological activity, by whatever means, is to interfere with the mandate of Almighty God, frustrate its basic purpose, restrict it to partners already available or chosen, limit her absolute freedom of rational selection in humanity's most fundamental occupation and reduces human romantic activity to the level of uninhibited beastial rutting!
+To deprive any woman of this basic biological activity, by whatever means, is to interfere with the mandate of Almighty God, frustrate its basic purpose, restrict it to partners already available or chosen for her, limit her absolute freedom of rational selection in humanity's most fundamental vocation and reduces human romantic activity to the level of animal husbandry!

 Evidence for this truth includes the well-known disability of men in societies that repress the sexual freedom of women to act civilly and rationally with anyone, including each other, their neighbors, and the world at large.